"""

 [docs]

-class IntervalResults(object):
+class IntervalResults(Results):

 A results objects containing interval estimates.